psean21c/AlgorithmLib/NikitaGame/README.md

 Scenario-4

 1. It is difficult to think about this scenario below

-⋅⋅⋅Intuitively the more elements the partion has, the more splits occurs.
+Intuitively the more elements the partion has, the more splits occurs.

-⋅⋅⋅As TestCase-1, it will be more likely to have more splits when they have more elements
+As TestCase-1, it will be more likely to have more splits when they have more elements

-⋅⋅⋅Take the list of TestCase-1 such as {2 1 1 2 1 1 4 4} for example ..
+Take the list of TestCase-1 such as {2 1 1 2 1 1 4 4} for example ..

-⋅⋅*2 + 1 + 1 + 2 + 1 + 1 = 8 and 4 + 4 = 8
+⋅⋅* 2 + 1 + 1 + 2 + 1 + 1 = 8 and 4 + 4 = 8

-⋅⋅⋅And then left partition ends up with 4 splits
+And then left partition ends up with 4 splits

-⋅⋅* {2 1 1 2 1 1} => {2 1 1} {2 1 1} => {2} {1 1} => {1 1} => {1}
+{2 1 1 2 1 1} => {2 1 1} {2 1 1} => {2} {1 1} => {1 1} => {1}

-⋅⋅⋅ While right partition has only one more split
+While right partition has only one more split

-⋅⋅*  {4 4} => {4}
+{4 4} => {4}

-⋅⋅⋅ So it would be easier to take the list which has more elements in the partition.
+So it would be easier to take the list which has more elements in the partition.

 2. However that's not always true

-⋅⋅⋅ When you first partiton the list, you can have less number of elements in a list than the other between the left and right partition.
+When you first partiton the list, you can have less number of elements in a list than the other between the left and right partition.
 But sometimes you might end up with greater number of occurrence in the other side of partition.

-⋅⋅* Take anoher list .. {8 1 1 1 1 4 2 2 2 2 2 2 2 2} for example ..
+Take anoher list .. {8 1 1 1 1 4 2 2 2 2 2 2 2 2} for example ..

-⋅⋅* 8 + 1 + 1 + 1 + 1 + 4 = 16 and 2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 = 16
+8 + 1 + 1 + 1 + 1 + 4 = 16 and 2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 = 16

-⋅⋅⋅  Initially right partition has more elements than the left.
+Initially right partition has more elements than the left.

-⋅⋅⋅  However the other side(right) will return more splits than left.
+However the other side(right) will return more splits than left.

 ![alt tag](https://cloud.githubusercontent.com/assets/5623445/19750048/076f9e32-9bbc-11e6-9aa0-0dab0eaf9ce5.GIF)